NazarElsayed/CHDR/README.md

 As CHDR is a header-only library you can simply include the headers directly in your project or build and link using your preferred build system.

+As of the current point in time, the fastest way to use CHDR is

 #### Other languages

 At present CHDR does not offer compatibility with languages other than C++.
 We prioritise consolidating and enhancing the set of features offered by our library before extending its support to other languages.

 Each programming language has its unique characteristics and paradigms.
 With this in mind our strategy for supporting a specific language would be determined by its compatibility with C++ and the performance efficiency it offers.
-The support may be facilitated through language wrappers (interfaces to the library's compiled code) or ports (rewriting parts or all of the library in the target language) whichever is more suited.
+The support may be facilitated through language wrappers (interfaces to the library's compiled code) or ports (rewriting parts or all of the library in the target language), whichever is more suited.

 ### Dependencies